morheus9/airflow/README.md

 ### Connecting to the Kubernetes Cluster

-1.  **Get the cluster connection string:** After the deployment is complete, retrieve the command to connect to the Kubernetes cluster.
+ **Get the cluster connection string:** After the deployment is complete, retrieve the command to connect to the Kubernetes cluster.

     ```bash
     eval "$(terraform output -raw internal_cluster_cmd_str)"
     ```

-2.  **Execute the command:** Copy and paste the output of the above command into your terminal.
 This configures `kubectl` to communicate with your Yandex Managed Kubernetes cluster.

 ### Deploying Nginx on Kubernetes and Getting the Public IP